-2.3.6 Standby/Diagnostics Mode
+2.3.7 Standby/Diagnostics Mode

-When the Standby/Diagnostics Mode is selected, the OCS first places the MBTS into a standby operating state and then automatically runs a series of self-check diagnostic routines.
-The details of the test results are displayed as shown in Figure 34.
-The results can be used to analyze and investigate operational problems of the MBTS (see Section 5.2 for more information).
+When the Standby/Diagnostics Mode is selected, the details of the current status of the MBTS are displayed as shown in Figure 35.
+The status display can be used to analyze and investigate operational problems of the MBTS (see Section 5.2 for more information).
 If a problem is indicated in the System Status panel the operator should use this mode to begin problem diagnosis.

 This operational mode displays the results of all Built-In-Test (BIT) functions.
 All output amplitude or phase setting controls are monitored by BIT.
 Other functions that are monitored include power supply voltages, phase lock status of all PLL circuits, internal temperature, APG status, processor status, and memory functions.
-Controls are available to start a BER loop test and to initiate a new self-test routine.
+Controls are available to start BER loop tests and to initiate a new self-test routine.
 Additional information on diagnosing MBTS operational issues is found in the Trouble Diagnostics section of this manual.

-2.3.6.1 Standby/Diagnostics Mode Configuration
+2.3.7.1 Standby/Diagnostics Mode Configuration